Jonas Žemaitis

-Jonas Žemaitis, also known under his nom de guerre Vytautas (March 15, 1909 – November 26, 1954), was a Lithuanian general and freedom fighter who served as the de facto president of Lithuania from 1949 until his death in 1954.
-A Lithuanian partisan, armed resister of Soviet occupation, and the chairman of the Union of Lithuanian Freedom Fighters, Žemaitis was posthumously nominated and acknowledged as the head of state of Lithuania following the re-establishment of independence.
+Jonas Žemaitis, also known under his nom de guerre Vytautas (15 March 1909 – 26 November 1954), was a Lithuanian general and a Lithuanian partisan who led the resistance against the Soviet occupation.
+He was the chairman of the Union of Lithuanian Freedom Fighters.

+Following the re-establishment of Lithuanian independence, Žemaitis was posthumously acknowledged as the head of state of Lithuania and awarded the status of the president for the period from 1949 until his death in 1954.

 Biography

 Žemaitis was born to Jonas Žemaitis and Petronėlė Daukšaitė.
 Despite the fact that his father was non-religious, Žemaitis was christened in Palanga's church.
 From 1910 to 1917, he lived with his parents in Łomża, Poland, where his uncle A. Daukša owned a large dairy farm.
 In Łomża, Žemaitis attended a primary school while his parents were working.
 In 1917, Žemaitis returned to Lithuania and settled down in the village of Kiaulininkai, near Šiluva, where his grandparents lived.
 In 1921, he finished first class at the Raseiniai Gymnasium.
-In 1926, he started studying at the War School of Kaunas.
-In 1929, he finished this school and became a lieutenant. Žemaitis started his military service with the 2nd Artillery Battery as a commander.
+In September 1926, he started studying at the War School of Kaunas.
+In 1929, he finished this school and became a junior lieutenant. Žemaitis started his military service with the 2nd Artillery Regiment, 5th battery, as a commander.
 In 1936–1938, Žemaitis studied at the School of Applied Artillery in Fontainebleau, France.
-After his studies, Žemaitis was promoted to captain and commanded artillery units of the Lithuania military forces.
+On 23 November 1937, Žemaitis was promoted to captain and commanded artillery units in the Lithuanian military.

-After the Soviet occupation of Lithuania in June 1940, Žemaitis continued his active service in the 617th Artillery Regiment, where he was the head of the regiment's school.
-At the beginning of the war between the Soviet Union and Nazi Germany, Žemaitis was at the proving ground of Varėna.
+During the Soviet occupation of Lithuania in 1940, as Lithuanian military was dismantled and some units absorbed into the Red Army, Žemaitis was transferred to the 617th Artillery Regiment, 184th Rifle Division (within 29th Rifle Corps).
+The Soviet repressions affected him personally: during the deportations of June 1941, the entire family of Žemaitis' sister, including their three children, was sent to Siberia.
+At the beginning of the German invasion of the Soviet Union, Žemaitis was at the military training area near Varėna.
 After receiving the order to retreat to the east, Žemaitis and a group of soldiers consciously fell behind and surrendered to the Germans.
-He did not want to serve the Nazis, and therefore he retired and settled down in Kaunas.
-He worked as a technician of peat extraction.
+He did not want to serve the Nazis, and therefore he retired and settled down in Kaunas, where he worked as a peat extraction technician.
+In June 1942, he returned to Kiaulininkai village where he worked in agriculture until March 1944.

 Jonas Žemaitis Monument in front of the Ministry of National Defence, Vilnius.